mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/1-building-a-basic-site.md

 Let's introduce two new template variables - *$Title* and *$MetaTags*.

-//$Title// is simply replaced with the name of the page ('Page name' on the 'Main' tab in the editor).
+*$Title* is simply replaced with the name of the page ('Page name' on the 'Main' tab in the editor).
 Open *themes/tutorial/templates/Page.ss*.
 Find the following code:

 	:::html